mokolabs/services/README.md

 ### Why not just use a Gemfile?
 Gemfiles are used to manage dependencies.
 Usually, most gems in a Gemfile are not service related, so that makes it harder to find the ones that are services.

+### Why not just use a README?
+README files are often very long and take a considerable amount of time to read.

 ### Do I have to use valid YAML?
 No, not at all.
 Just start with YAML.
 But, if you need to use non-YAML syntax later, that's fine.
 This is *your* list.